SimeonLukas/Blog/content/posts/zola-the-holy-grail-of-ssg/index.en.md

 +++
-title = "Zola: The Holy Grail of Static Site Generators" date = 2024-12-16 description = "A practical introduction to the SSG Zola and Github Pages" [taxonomies] tags = ["software", "html", "css", "javascript", "zola", "github-pages", "tutorial"] [extra]
+title = "Zola: The Holy Grail of Static Site Generators" date = 2024-12-16 description = "In this article, I will provide you with a detailed introduction to the Static-Site-Generator (SSG) Zola and the use of Github Pages.
+We will go through the installation, configuration, and usage of Zola step by step and show you how you can easily host your created pages on Github Pages."
+[taxonomies]
+tags = ["software", "html", "css", "javascript", "zola", "github-pages", "tutorial"] [extra]